-Some distributed storage systems, including the previous version of Storj [37], discuss Merkle tree proofs, in which audit challenges and expected responses are generated at the time of storage as a form of proof of retrievability [47].
-By using a Merkle tree [72], the amount of metadata needed to store these challenges and responses is negligible.
+Some distributed storage systems, including the previous version of Storj [35], discuss Merkle tree proofs, in which audit challenges and expected responses are generated at the time of storage as a form of proof of retrievability [45].
+By using a Merkle tree [68], the amount of metadata needed to store these challenges and responses is negligible.

-Proofs of retrievability can be broadly classified into limited and unlimited schemes [49].
+Proofs of retrievability can be broadly classified into limited and unlimited schemes [47].
 The Merkle tree variety used in our previous version is one such limited scheme.
 Unfortunately, in such a scheme, the challenges and expected responses must be pregenerated.
 As we learned with our previous version, without a periodic regeneration of these challenges, a storage node can begin to pass most audits without storing all of the requested data by keeping track of which challenges exist and then saving only the expected responses.
 During our previous version, we began to consider Reed-Solomon erasure coding to help us solve this problem.

 An assumption in our storage system is that most storage nodes behave rationally, and incentives are aligned such that most data is stored faithfully.
-As long as that assumption holds, Reed-Solomon is able to detect errors and even correct them, via mechanisms such as the Berlekamp-Welch error correction algorithm [39,73].
-We are already using Reed-Solomon erasure coding [59] on small ranges (stripes), so as discussed in the HAIL system [41], we use erasure coding to read a single stripe at a time as a challenge and then validate the erasure share responses.
+As long as that assumption holds, Reed-Solomon is able to detect errors and even correct them, via mechanisms such as the Berlekamp-Welch error correction algorithm [37, 69].
+We are already using

+Reed-Solomon erasure coding [54] on small ranges (stripes), so as discussed in the HAIL system [39], we use erasure coding to read a single stripe at a time as a challenge and then validate the erasure share responses.
 This allows us to run arbitrary audits without pre-generated challenges.

 To perform an audit, we first choose a stripe.
 We request that stripe's erasure shares from all storage nodes responsible.
-We then run the Berlekamp-Welch algorithm [39,73] across all the erasure shares.
+We then run the Berlekamp-Welch algorithm [37,69] across all the erasure shares.
 When enough storage nodes return correct information, any faulty or missing responses can easily be identified.

-Given a specific storage node, an audit might reveal that it is offline or incorrect.
-In the case of a node being offline, the audit failure may be due to the address in the node discovery cache being stale, so another, fresh Kademlia lookup will be attempted.
-If the node still appears to be offline, the Satellite places the node in containment mode.
+Given a specific storage node, an audit might reveal that it is offline or incorrect, or unavailable.
+If a node is offline, it is simply marked as offline.
+A node is moved into what we call "containment mode" if it responds to the initial audit service's dial but fails to send the requested data, perhaps because it's busy fulfilling other requests and doesn't respond to the audit in time.
 In this mode, the Satellite will calculate and save the expected response, then continue to try the same audit with that node until the node either responds successfully, actively fails the audit, or is disqualified for being offline too long.
 Once the node responds successfully, it leaves containment mode.